-This page provides an introduction to sinus rhythms and links to training materials on this website.
+This page provides an introduction to sinus rhythms and links to our free lessons and drills.

 A normal sinus rhythm refers to both a normal heart rate and rhythm.
 Normal heart rates are from 60 to 100 beats per minute.
 The shape of the electrocardiogram (EKG) tracing will exhibit certain key attributes to be considered normal, as discussed below.

 With normal sinus rhythms, the heart beat's electrical impulse originates in the sinoatrial node (SA).

 The P waves are upright and appear before each QRS and have the same shape.
 The intervals between the P waves are regular although some variations can occur with respiration.